 Use of Management Directive 5.9

 The overall determination of adequacy and compatibility of individual Agreement State programs will be made in accordance with MD 5.6.
 However, for IMPEP reviews, the review teams will use this handbook to assess the status of the State's program elements with regard to those that should be adopted for compatibility or for health and safety reasons.
-Specific Agreement State regulations will be assessed as they are submitted by the State and to the IMPEP review team at the time of the State's next program review.
+Specific Agreement State regulations will be assessed as they are submitted by the State and the results of NRC’s review are available to the IMPEP review team at the time of the State's next program review.

 Essential Objectives

-The essential objective of each NRC program element in compatibility Category C or identified as having particular health and safety significance be adopted by the Agreement State.
-The term “essential objective” is defined in the Glossary of this handbook.
+The essential objective of each NRC program element in Category C or identified as having particular health and safety significance must be adopted by the Agreement State.

-For those NRC program elements in compatibility Category C, adoption of the essential objective(s) by an Agreement State means that the State is compatible with regard to that program element.
+For those NRC program elements in Category C, adoption of the essential objective(s) by an Agreement State means that the State is compatible with regard to that program element.

 For those NRC program elements identified as having particular health and safety significance, adoption of the essential objective(s) by an Agreement State means that the State is providing a level of protection equivalent to NRC with respect to that program element.
 A State has the latitude to adopt essential objectives that are more stringent.